drinoayo/drinoayo/README.md

 - 👋 Hi, I’m @drinoayo
 - 👀 I’m interested in content writing and Web development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Cybersecurity
-- 💞️ I’m looking to collaborate on experts in Web development
+- 💞️ I’m looking to collaborate with experts in Cybersecurity
 - 📫 How to reach me: drinoayo@gmail.com

 <!---